BeauBeannie/tinguhasabulan/README.md

 Follow these steps to install **Tinguha sa Bulan**:

+‼️ **NOTE**: The game is currently available only on Android devices with screen sizes closer to 2340 x 1080.

+Follow these steps to install **Tinguha sa Bulan**:

 1. **Download the Game**
-   Visit the [latest release](https://github.com/BeauBeannie/tinguhasabulan) and download the zip file.
-Alternatively, you can use this [direct link](https://github.com/Mekuuuuu/siomeow-legends/releases/download/v1.0.0/Siomeow-Legends-v1.0.0-alpha.zip) to download the game directly.
+   Visit the [latest release](https://github.com/BeauBeannie/tinguhasabulan/releases/tag/v1.0.0) and download the APK file.
+   Or use this [direct link](https://github.com/BeauBeannie/tinguhasabulan/releases/download/v1.0.0/TinguhaSaBulan.apk) to download the game directly.

-2. **Extract the Files**
+2. **Install the Game on Android**
-   After downloading, locate the zip file and extract its contents into a folder of your choice.
+   Locate the downloaded `.apk` file on your Android device and tap it to install.
+You may need to allow app installations from unknown sources.

-3. **Run the Game**
+3. **Launch the Game**
-   Open the extracted folder and double-click on **`Siomeow Legends.exe`** to start playing.
+   After installing, tap the **Tinguha sa Bulan** icon to start your adventure!

 4. **Security Warnings (If Any)**
-   If your computer blocks the game or displays a warning, don’t worry—it’s just because we don’t have a developer certificate yet, which some systems use to verify apps.
-To proceed, look for a `More Info` option in the warning prompt and then select `Run Anyway`.
-Rest assured, **Siomeow Legends is completely safe**.
+   If your phone blocks the game or displays a warning, don’t worry—it’s just because we don’t have a developer certificate yet, which some systems use to verify apps.
+To proceed, look for a `More Info` option in the warning prompt and then select `Install Anyway`.
+Rest assured, **Tinguha sa Bulan is completely safe**.

----
 <!-- ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png) -->

 ## ![Meowalas](Siomeow%20Legends/Assets/GIFs/Meowalas_Idle.gif) How To Start the Game